-Athora Holding Ltd. (AHL or the Company), a limited liability company domiciled in Bermuda, is the holding company of the Athora group of companies (collectively, Athora or the group).
+Athora Holding Ltd. (AHL or the Company), an exempted company limited by shares domiciled in Bermuda, is the holding company of the Athora group of companies (collectively, Athora or the Group).

 Athora is subject to insurance group regulatory supervision by the Bermuda Monetary Authority (BMA).
-This document represents the group Financial Condition Report (FCR) that is required to be published.
+This document represents the Group Financial Condition Report (FCR) that is required to be published.

-The FCR has been prepared in accordance with the Insurance (Group Supervision) Rules 2011, as amended (Group Rules) and the Insurance (Prudential Standards) (Insurance Group Solvency Requirement) Rules 2011, as amended (Group Solvency Rules).
+The FCR has been prepared in accordance with the Insurance (Group Supervision) Rules 2011, as amended (Group Rules) and the Insurance (Prudential Standards), (Insurance Group Solvency Requirement) Rules 2011, as amended (Group Solvency Rules).

-The purpose of the FCR is to provide information on the group's business and performance, governance structure, risk profile, solvency valuation and capital management.
-The FCR also describes significant events that have occurred subsequent to the financial year ended 31 December 2021, in order to provide a complete view of the current status of the group.
+The purpose of the FCR is to provide information on the Group's business and performance, governance structure, risk profile, solvency valuation and capital management.
+The FCR also describes significant events that have occurred subsequent to the financial year ended 31 December 2022, in order to provide a complete view of the current status of the Group.